 The City of Gresham actively supports quality housing that is affordable to all residents.
 The Rental Inspection Program has been in place since 2007 and has been a model for other jurisdictions.
 A modest licensing fee has allowed the City to work with landlords to improve properties over the years.
-The program results in periodic inspection for compliance with a broad range of habitability standards including fire, life, and safety code violations.
-Common violations found and corrected are visible mold, unmaintained surfaces, egress door inoperable/disrepair, plumbing disrepair, inoperable smoke detectors, and exposed wiring.
+The program results in periodic inspections for compliance with a broad range of habitability standards including fire, life, and safety code violations.
+Common violations found and corrected are visible mold, inadequate ventilation, illegal heat sources, plumbing disrepair, inoperable smoke detectors, and exposed wiring.
 The inspection program is a practical approach to raised expectations for both landlords and tenants.

-To further the objective of quality housing for all segments of the population, the City supports rehabilitation of units to provide permanent accessibility for persons with disabilities and emergency home repair assistance for lower-income households.
-In addition, the City provides assistance for lower-income homebuyers in the form of down payment assistance.
+To further the objective of quality housing for all segments of the population, the City supports rehabilitation of units to provide permanent accessibility for persons with disabilities and home repair assistance for lower-income households.
+In addition, the City provides assistance for lower-income homebuyers in the form of down payment assistance through its own program and also funding for Proud Ground.

-The City is also looking forward to improving an array of housing choices for residents in the future.
+The City is also improving an array of housing choices for residents in the future.
 Gresham adopted amendments to the City's Housing Policy in 2013.
-The Housing Policy project provided new housing data and information on housing trends used to develop housing goals, policies and action measures for Gresham as a whole, Downtown, the Civic Neighborhood and Rockwood.
-The City is currently updating this information and adopted action measures in light of current market trends.
-The housing policy update anticipates completion in 2018.
-City Council has also initiated a Housing Task Force comprised of a wide range of community stakeholders to explore strategies that support City goals.
+The Housing Policy project provided housing data and information on housing trends used to develop housing goals, policies and action measures for Gresham as a whole, Downtown, the Civic Neighborhood and Rockwood.
+City Council initiated a Housing Task Force in 2018 comprised of a wide range of community stakeholders to recommend actions in support of housing needs in our community.
+Task Force recommendations are anticipated in summer 2019.
+The City continues to work with the Department of Land Conservation and Development and Oregon Housing and Community Services on policy resources to assist in housing development and services to support residents.
 The City is working with partners (The Division Transit Project, Metro, TriMet, the City of Portland, the Oregon Department of Transportation and Multnomah County) to meet transportation needs of Gresham residents and bring key investments to Gresham.
 Along with transit elements, plans call for actions regarding safety, economic development, community enrichment ("placemaking" particularly around hubs), and housing.